 The vision of global accounting standards has been publicly supported by many international organisations, including the G20, World Bank, IMF, Basel Committee, IOSCO and IFAC.

-The Foundation uses information from various sources to develop the profiles.
-The starting point is the responses provided by standard-setting and other relevant bodies to a survey that the Foundation conducted.
-The Foundation drafts the profiles and invites the respondents to the survey and others (including regulators and international audit firms) to review the drafts to ensure accuracy.
+The IFRS Foundation uses information from various sources to develop the profiles.
+The starting point is the responses provided by standard-setting and other relevant bodies to a questionnaire developed by the IFRS Foundation.
+The IFRS Foundation drafts the profiles and invites the respondents to the questionnaire and others (including regulators and international audit firms) to review the drafts to ensure accuracy.
 Their comments are reflected.

 The information in the profiles is for general guidance only and may change from time to time.
 You should not act on the information in the profiles, and you should obtain specific professional advice to help you in making any decisions or in taking any action.
 If you believe that the information has changed or is incorrect please contact us at email@example.com.

-The purpose of the IFRS Foundation's Jurisdictional Profiles is to illustrate the extent of implementation of IFRS Standards across the globe only.
+The purpose of the IFRS Foundation's jurisdiction profiles is to illustrate the extent of implementation of IFRS Standards across the globe only.
 The profiles do not reflect the intellectual property licensing status of IFRS Standards within any given jurisdiction.
 The IFRS Standards are protected by copyright and are subject to different licensing arrangements according to jurisdiction.
-For further information, please contact email@example.com.
+For further information, please contact firstname.lastname@example.org.